What makes our filmmaking programs and workshops unique?

 In the creation of our film school and curriculum, we worked with students and faculty from around the world.
 We adapted the best ideas and elements from the top university film schools and designed an alternative which provides a thorough grounding in filmmaking, and is also flexible in meeting the diverse needs of our students.

 Another wonderful aspect of our film school is the student body.
 The Film Academy draws an incredibly diverse, international group of film students who share a passion for telling stories with moving images.
 One recent film school class included students from the United States, Canada, France, Italy, England, Switzerland, Portugal, Spain, Australia, Singapore, Mexico, Brazil, India, Israel, Japan, and China.
 Working on student projects alongside peers from different countries and cultures is excellent training for the realities of cooperation on a professional film set, and also offers our students personal opportunities to learn more about new stories and cultures.

 At the conclusion of all filmmaking workshops, a screening of the students' final films is held in each of our film and acting schools, providing a unique opportunity for family and friends to see the work students have produced.
 Students retain the digital master tapes of their work to include in their portfolios.
-Each student, upon successful completion of the program, receives a diploma.
+Each student, upon successful completion of the program, receives a NYFA certificate.